 Stop taking aspirin and vitamin E at least five days before the procedure.

 Do not eat or drink anything after midnight prior to the procedure.

 In general, you should not eat or drink anything after midnight the day of your procedure.
 However, you may take your routine medications with sips of water.
-If you are diabetic and take insulin, you should talk to your doctor as your usual insulin dose may need to be adjusted.
+If you are diabetic and take insulin, ask your doctor if you need to adjust your usual insulin dose.

 Tell your doctor about recent illnesses or other medical conditions.

-You will be admitted to the hospital on the morning of your procedure and be assessed by the interventional radiologist before the procedure begins.
+You will be admitted to the hospital on the morning of your procedure.
+The interventional radiologist will assess you before the procedure begins.